Frequently Asked Questions

 Further information on the Utah code can be found on the Utah state government website.

 Report it.
 If you are uncertain about whether or not you are experiencing sexual harassment or stalking, are hesitant to tell the person you are uncomfortable yourself, or if efforts to stop a problem have not worked, contact the Office of Equal Opportunity (801-581-8365) or the Office of the Dean of Students (801-581-7066).
 These are University offices that may conduct impartial investigation to determine what occurred and then take appropriate steps to resolve the situation.
 An investigation may be able to resolve matters of sexual harassment through an alternative resolution process or a formal complaint process as outlined by University policies including the Student Code of Rights and Responsibilities.
-You may also report it to the Department of Public Safety (police; 801-585-COPS(2677).
+You may also report it to the University Safety Department (police; 801-585-COPS(2677).

 Faculty and staff members have a legal responsibility to stop prohibited discrimination and sexual harassment.
 If you become aware of potentially sexually harassing conduct, even if the individual involved does not wish to take any action, note the following obligations under University policy and federal law: